An Overview of the Pregnancy Trimesters

 Prenatal exercise.
 If you haven’t already, add some gentle exercise to your routine, after checking in with your healthcare provider.
 Good options could include walking, swimming, and yoga.

 Gift registry.
-Put together your gift registry, as the host of your baby shower may be needing it soon!
+Put together your gift registry, as the host of your baby shower may need it soon!
 Struggling with what to include?
 Take a look at our baby registry checklist.

+As you draw nearer to your final trimester (and meeting your baby!), you may wonder “When does the third trimester start?”
 The third trimester starts at week 28 and ends when your baby is born!
-Your baby is considered full term at week 39.
+Your baby is considered full-term at week 39.
 Once you’re in this stage of pregnancy, you’re in the final stretch, both literally and figuratively!
 Enjoy the last few months of pregnancy and use this time to rest and get ready.

 Your Baby’s Development